dd32/td-gh-ex/readme.txt

 Avventura Lite is an elegant and beauty WordPress theme, perfect for writers, bloggers and photographers.
 Avventura Lite is also fully compatible with Contact Form 7 and WooCommerce plugin and is optimized for mobile devices.

-Created by ThemeinProgress, http://www.themeinprogress.com Avventura Lite WordPress Theme, Copyright 2019 ThemeinProgress.
+Created by ThemeinProgress, http://www.themeinprogress.com Avventura Lite WordPress Theme, Copyright 2020 ThemeinProgress.
 Avventura Lite is distributed under the terms of the GPLv2 or later

 == Changelog ==

+= 1.3.0 =
+Release date - August, 13 - 2020

+* Tested with WordPress 5.5
+* Updated - WooCommerce templates

 = 1.2.9 =
 Release date - July, 16 - 2020